missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 You create your flipper devices by adding a ``flippers:`` section to your config file, and then specifying the switch and coil(s) for each flipper.
+Since the flippers belong to a playfield we also create this now.
 Here's what you would create based on the switches and coils we've defined so far:

 .. code-block:: mpf-config